grame-cncm/faustwebsite/src/doc/tutorials/src/juce.md

 # Adding Faust DSP Support to Your JUCE Plug-ins

-> This tutorial doesn't belong to the Faust manual.
-It will eventually live in its own page.
-It has been placed here for now for convenience and rapid prototyping.

-[JUCE](https:/.com/) is a well known framework for creating audio plug-ins (i.e., VST, AU, AAX, etc.) and applications for a wide range of platforms.
+[JUCE](https:/juce.com/) is a well-known framework for creating audio plug-ins (i.e., VST, AU, AAX, etc.) and applications for a wide range of platforms.
 Faust can be used to generate ready-to-use JUCE applications and plug-ins implementing the standard user interface (UI) described in the Faust code using